ray-project/ray/doc/source/train/user-guides/experiment-tracking.rst

                 loss = optimize()

                 metrics = {"loss": loss}
-                # Only report the results from the first worker to mlflow to avoid duplication
+                # Only report the results from the first worker to MLflow to avoid duplication

                 # Step 3
                 if train.get_context().get_world_rank() == 0: